-Ubuntu 18.04 LTS Bionic Beaver shows promise being the latest LTS offering from Canonical after its initial release this year.
-So now, after installing the latest Ubuntu 18.04 LTS Bionic beaver version on your system, it’s time to set things up.
-Here is our top list of the important things that you should do after installing this open source OS.
+Ubuntu 20.04 LTS codenamed Focal Fossa shows promise being the latest LTS offering from Canonical after its initial release this year.
+So now, after installing the latest Ubuntu 20.04 LTS Focal Fossa version on your system, it’s time to set things up.
+Here is our top list of the essential things that you should do after installing this open-source OS.

-Things To Do After Installing Ubuntu 18.04 LTS
+Things To Do After Installing Ubuntu 20.04 LTS Focal Fossa

-Canonical has officially moved away from the Unity desktop to the GNOME desktop environment.
-Though changes are in order, much of the things such as Dock and Top Panel remain the same familiar simple and elegant components.
+Canonical officially moved away from the Unity desktop to the GNOME desktop environment a while ago.
+Though changes are in order, many of the things such as Dock and Top Panel remain the same familiar simple, and elegant components.
 Ubuntu is the most popular one among the different Linux distributions.
-So here’s our list of things to do after installing Ubuntu which has the GNOME desktop as the default.
+So here’s our list of things to do after installing Ubuntu, which has the GNOME desktop as the default.
 So users with Kubuntu and Lubuntu must keep in mind that some of these steps might not work in anything other than GNOME desktops.

 1. Check For Updates

 First things first — check if your machine is running the latest components and features provided.
 Just as with the likes of all major Linux distributions, we would always recommend this step to help your system with some fixes and additional security features which may have already been released.
 Owing to the brilliant support for the Ubuntu community, regular updates are a thing.